Report on Government Services 2024

 - The proportion of paid primary contact staff employed by Australian Government CCS approved child care services with a relevant formal qualification (at or above Certificate level III), or three or more years of relevant experience.

-- The proportion of teachers accessible to preschool programs (across all services, not just CCS approved services) who are at least three year university trained and early childhood qualified.
+- The proportion of teachers accessible to preschool programs (across all ECEC services) who are at least three year university trained and early childhood qualified.

-In 2016, 81.5 per cent of the 129 884 paid primary contact staff employed by Australian Government CCB approved child care services had a relevant formal qualification (at or above Certificate level III), or three or more years of experience (table 3.7).
-Of all paid primary contact staff, 31.5 per cent held Certificate III or IV, 31.9 per cent held a diploma or advanced diploma, and 12.8 per cent held a bachelor degree or above (table 3A.29).
+In 2021, 82.1% of the 183,315 paid primary contact staff employed by Australian Government CCS approved child care services had a relevant formal qualification (at or above Certificate level III), or three or more years of relevant experience (figure 3.5a).
+Of all paid primary contact staff, 11.5% held a Bachelor degree or above, 38.1% held a Diploma or Advanced Diploma, and 26.4% held a Certificate III or IV (table 3A.27).

 7. NQF quality and compliance